BuildClubSSN/CLASH/README.md

 #### Navigation and Delivery:

 * The track may contain loops, intersection, t - junctions, right-angle turns, acute turns, or diode-shaped paths.
 * The end of counting is indicated not by an intersection, but by a series of broken black lines on the track.
 * For intersections that occur before the broken line region in Phase 2, the bot can be hardcoded to **left or right or straight**.
 * At beginning , the bot will have to do an empty run counting the number of boxes present on the track.
-When the **broken lines are detected**, the bot performs a 180° turn, returns to the **start zone** (again) detected by a black region greater than 25 mm), executes another 180° turn, and begins the **pick-and-place task**.
+When the **broken lines are detected**, the bot performs a 180° turn, either returns to the **start zone** or it can start to pick the boxes nearby broken black lines, executes another 180° turn, and begins the **pick-and-place task**.
 * After the empty run, the bot will have to detect the box (based on the color) and pick it.
 This time it will again detect the break line.
 Now it will have to detect the break line, it will have to cross it and now it will detect an intersection.

-* The track will contain **branching points** (e.g., intersections) that require a decision.
+📌 **Important Rule:** As given in the image, there will be an intersection **after the broken lines** where the bot must be hardcoded:
+  - **Left Turn →** to place the red box (Bomb Hazard).
+  - **Right Turn →** to place the blue box (Radioactive Material).
+  - Once both **red and blue box counts become zero**, the bot must proceed towards the **finish region** by hardcoding it to turn in the direction of the finish after placing the last box.

 * **Left Turn →** red region, where the red box (Bomb Hazard) must be placed.
 * **Right Turn →** blue box (Radioactive Material) must be placed.
 * **Straight →** end point (full black zone).
 * Once the number of boxes to be pick and placed is zero, at the same intersection it will have to make a decision and go to the end point.
-* Each drop zone is marked with a **large solid colored area**.
+* Each drop zone can be identified by the **rectangular colored strips** on the **right of the bot**.
-* After placing all the hazardous materials, the robot must **proceed straight** from the final branching point to reach the end zone, also marked with a large black area greater than 25mm width.
+* After placing all the hazardous materials, the robot must **proceed straight** from the final branching point to reach the end zone, also marked with a all black area.

 ---